Essential Coverage Types

 Don't Just Add Your RV to Your Auto Policy

 Regular auto insurance often doesn't cover RV-specific issues like awning damage or campsite liability.
-An RV is not just a big car—it's also a temporary home.
+An RV is a temporary home, not just a car.

 Don't Underinsure Your Personal Belongings